 The Diversity Equity and Inclusion "Together, United Fund" supports local nonprofits to strengthen and/or develop their own DEI agenda.
 The fund offers grants up to \$5,000 to develop agency specific equity practices and guidelines in the areas of governance and operations.
 The Community Impact Committee, a sub-committee of the Board of Directors, reads and scores applications.
 The Committee meets to deliberate and decide on allocations of funds.
-The Organization seeks projects that experiment, pilot, or test new ideas and approaches that can lead to breakthroughs in the Organization's priorities in Health, Education, Financial Stability, and Basic Needs.
+As of June 30, 2024, this fund was fully utilized.